-23. See in particular Harvey 1995, 198-214 and Johansson 1969, 111.
+23 See in particular Harvey 1995, pp.198-214 and Johansson 1969, p.111.
 Harvey does not in fact use the words 'permanent consciousness' in describing final Nibbāna.
-Instead, he says final Nibbāna is a 'stopped discernment' (Harvey 1995, 201; 'discernment' being Harvey's translation of viññāṇa) or 'consciousness beyond time' (208).
+Instead, he says final Nibbāna is a 'stopped discernment' (Harvey 1995, p.201; 'discernment' being Harvey's translation of viññāṇa) or 'consciousness beyond time' (208).
 (He also argues that this 'timeless' Nibbāna can be periodically experienced by the arahant during life, 208).
 But the idea that nirodha can be understood as a 'stopped state' rather than just 'cessation' is not supported by the use of nirodha in the Nikāyas.
-Wherever its meaning is unambiguous it means 'ending', 'cessation'; there is never any sense that it refers to a 'state'.
+Wherever its meaning is unambiguous it means 'ending', 'cessation'; there is never any sense that it refers to a 'state'. to make his point Harvey also employs the double meaning in English of the word 'stopped'.
+For him a 'stopped discernment' is thus a consciousness that stands still, continuing without change, not a consciousness that has ended.
+In Pali, however, nirodha/niruddha has no such double meaning, it only means 'stopped' as in 'ceased' or 'ended'.